-- To be well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group counseling/therapy. - Participate in the development of and approval of the internship plan and supervision plan, which must also be approved by the university supervisor. - Sign and date the Internship Plan, and Supervision Plan. - Supervise each MFC/T master's student for at least one hour of individual supervision biweekly.
-A maximum of two MFC/T master's students can be supervised at any one time to meet this requirement.
-Please note: External MFT supervision required on weeks in which student does not attend internship class - Encourage the MFC/T master's student to attend professional meetings, training sessions, and workshops. - Complete site supervisor evaluation of the intern at the end of each semester. - Address issues such as diagnosis, treatment planning, goals and help the MFC/T master's student identify his/her systems theory that they operate from (by the end of the 1st semester of internship), in addition to monitoring session-to-session progress and following ethical codes and state statutes.
+- 1. Participating in the development of and approval of the Internship plan.
+Sign and date the Memorandum of Agreement, Internship Plan, - 2.
+Participating in the development of a supervision contract, which must be on file at the university. . - 3.
+Being well grounded in the theory of marriage and family therapy, to use a systemic/relational perspective when providing individual couple family and group counseling/therapy. - Supervising the Intern for at least one hour of individual supervision biweekly.
+A maximum of two Interns can be supervised at any one time to meet this requirement.
+Please note: External systemic supervision required on weeks in which student does not attend internship class. - 5.
+Addressing issues of professional identity development, including encouraging engagement of the intern in attending professional meetings, training sessions, and workshops. - 6.
+Completing site supervisor evaluation of the Intern at the end of each semester. - 7.
+Addressing issues such as diagnosis, treatment planning, goals and help the Intern identify their systems theory that they operate from, in addition to monitoring session-to-session progress and following ethical codes and state statutes.

-• Adhere to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.
+8. Adhere to supervision being a process/parallel process to counseling/therapy, which is clearly distinguished from personal psychotherapy or didactic instruction.